Simultaneous inference for time-varying models: Simulation results and applications

-where $X_t$ is the realized observations (log-returns) and $\hat{\sigma}^2(\cdot)$ refers to the fitted model using ARCH(1,1) for foreign exchange datasets, and GARCH(1,1) for stock market indices.
+Here, $X_t$ are the log-returns and $\hat{\sigma}^2(\cdot)$ refers to the fitted model using ARCH(1) for foreign exchange datasets, and GARCH(1,1) for stock market indices.
 In each row we exhibit the best model in bold.

-Note that, the examples exhibited here show that often the time-constant model has poor one-step ahead pseudo-out-of-sample (POOS) forecasting compared to their time-varying analogue.
-However, from Table \ref{tab:data_forecast}, one can see in some of these time-varying models we have a subset of parameters not rejecting the hypothesis of time-constancy.
-We suspect that setting a subset of parameters to be time-constant and allowing the rest to vary over time can improve forecasting over both the models.
-One find of this analysis is that it is not always true but for some of the datasets such as USGBP, the semi-time varying model achieves the best forecasting rate.
-Note that it is easy to tailor and find time-constant fits that allow for even better forecasting rate but those models do not have proper confidence (in terms of closeness to the true model) for the already observed data.
-For the numbers in the above table on the semi-time-varying column, we kept the time-varying coefficients as they are and searched for the best (in terms of AMSE) constant for the time-constant coefficients among the horizontal lines that fit within the bands entirely.
-Here we would like to also put a word of caution as the semi-timevarying analysis is somewhat adhoc and one can re-run the optimization by fitting only a proper subset as time-varying and the rest as time-constant.
+Note that the examples exhibited here show that often the time-constant model has poor one-step ahead forecasting quality compared to their time-varying analogue.
+However, from Table \ref{tab:data_forecast}, one can see that in some of these time-varying models, we have a subset of parameters not rejecting the hypothesis of time-constancy.
+We suspect that setting a subset of parameters to be time-constant and allowing the rest to vary over time can improve forecasting over both models.
+One finding of this analysis is that for some of the datasets such as USGBP, the semi-time-varying model may outperform the time-constant model in terms of forecasting.
+Note that it is easy to tailor and find time-constant fits that allow for even better forecasts, but those models do not have proper confidence (in terms of closeness to the true model) for the already observed data.
+For the numbers in the above table on the semi-time-varying column, we kept the time-varying coefficients as they are and searched for the best (in terms of $AMSE_1$) constant for the time-constant coefficients among the horizontal lines that fit within the bands entirely.
+Here we would like also to put a word of caution: Note that the semi-time-varying analysis is somewhat adhoc.
+In principle, one can also re-run the optimization by fitting only a proper subset as time-varying and the rest as time-constant.
 We have checked this with multiple of the above datasets and the AMSE were not too different from that reported above.
-Finally, the major takeaway from this analysis remains how our time-varying fit, albeit not meant for prediction and only for building simultaneous confidence interval can achieve better forecasting than the corresponding time-constant fits and often can lead to also consider models which has only a subset of coefficients time-varying.
+The major takeaway from this analysis remains that our time-varying fit, albeit not meant for prediction and constructed only for building simultaneous confidence intervals, can achieve better forecasts than the corresponding time-constant fits.
+Additionally, our theory can also lead to new models which have only a subset of coefficients time-varying.

-\textbf{Supplement:} This material (\url[doi]{COMPLETED BY THE TYPESETTER}) contains the proofs of the results in the paper as well as the proofs of the examples.